-- A. Intent.
-Except as provided in subsections B and D of this section and Section 17.48.120 (Tree Protection), this chapter shall apply to landscape projects associated with any of the following developments requiring a building permit, administrative use permit, conditional use permit, or design review: the following: - 1.
-All new and rehabilitated landscaping for public agency projects and private commercial, mixed-use or industrial development projects.
-That require an administrative approval or a use permit. - 2.
-Landscaping installed in a new residential project with two one or more new or existing single-family or two-family units by a developer. - Landscaping installed in a multifamily project by a developer, a building owner in the case of rental units, or a condominium association in the case of condominium projects. - B. Additionally, in conformance with the Model Water Efficient Landscape Ordinance (California Government Code of Regulations, Title 23, Division 2, Chapter 2.7), the water efficiency standards contained in Section 17.48.070 shall apply only to any: - New landscape installations with an aggregate area of 500 square feet or more; - Rehabilitated landscapes with an aggregate area of 2,500 square feet or more; - 3.
+- A. Except as provided in subsections B and D of this section and Section 17.48.120 (Tree Protection), this chapter shall apply to any of the following developments requiring a building permit, administrative use permit, conditional use permit, or design review: - 1.
+All new and rehabilitated landscaping for public agency projects and private commercial, mixed-use or industrial development projects. - 2.
+Landscaping installed in a new residential project with one or more single-family or two-family units. - 3.
+Landscaping installed in a multifamily project or a condominium project. - B. Additionally, in conformance with the Model Water Efficient Landscape Ordinance (California Government Code of Regulations, Title 23, Division 2, Chapter 2.7), the water efficiency standards contained in Section 17.48.070 shall apply only to any: - 1.
+New landscape installations with an aggregate area of 500 square feet or more; - 2.
+Rehabilitated landscapes with an aggregate area of 2,500 square feet or more: - 3.
 New construction and rehabilitated landscapes that are developer-installed in single-family and multi-family projects with a landscape area equal to or greater than 2,500 square feet requiring a building permit, design, review, or other discretionary permit; and - 4.
-New construction landscapes that are homeowner-provided and/or homeowner-hired in single-family and multi-family residential projects with a total project landscape area equal to or greater than 5,000 square feet requiring a building permit, design review, or other discretionary permit. - C. In addition, all All landscaping projects need to shall comply with the applicable design guidelines in the appendices to this title. - D. Exemptions.
+New construction landscapes that are homeowner-provided and/or homeowner-hired in single-family and multi-family residential projects with a total project landscape area equal to or greater than 5,000 square feet requiring a building permit, design review, or other discretionary permit. - C. All landscaping projects shall comply with the applicable design guidelines in the appendices to this title. - D. Exemptions.
 This Chapter, or portions of this Chapter as specified, shall not apply to the following: - 1.
-Landscaping installed by a homeowner of an existing single-family or two-family residence, where the new landscape will have an aggregate area of less than 500 square feet, or where there is rehabilitation of a landscape with an aggregate area of less than 2,500 square feet.
+Landscaping installed by a homeowner of an existing single-family or two-family residence, where the new landscape will have an aggregate area of less than 500 square feet, or where there is rehabilitation of a landscape with an aggregate area of less than 2,500 square feet. - 2.
+Registered local, state, or federal historical sites. - 3.
+Ecological restoration projects that do not require a permanent irrigation system. - 4.
+Plant collections, as part of botanical gardens or arboretums open to the public.

-- 2. Registered local, state, or federal historical sites. - 3.
-Ecological restoration projects that do not require a permanent irrigation system. - 5.
-Any project with a landscaped area less than one thousand square feet. - 4.
-Plant collections, as part of botanical gardens or arboretums open to the public. - 5.
-With the exception of parking areas, Cemeteries shall not be subject to Sections 17.48.090 and 17.48.100, post-irrigation scheduling and maintenance and irrigation audit scheduling.
+5. With the exception of parking areas, Cemeteries shall not be subject to Sections 17.48.090 and 17.48.100, post-irrigation scheduling and maintenance and irrigation audit scheduling.

-17.48.030.050 Landscape plan and standards.
+17.48.050 Landscape plan and standards.